Government Grants & Funding — $420K–$770K+ Year 1

 Confidence Ratings & Probability Assessment

 Each program rated on likelihood of approval based on Fine Line’s current qualifications, operations history, and industry classification.
+Programs above 80% confidence are near-certainties for qualified manufacturers.

 | Program | Confidence | Rationale | Year 1 Value |